 Money-back guarantee: 30 DAYS

-NordVPN has one of the largest server networks available, with more than 5,700 servers spanning 60 countries which also includes 10 servers in South Korea.
-It’s fast enough to stream live HD video with no noticeable buffering, and unblocks some of the most popular streaming services including Netflix, Hulu, and Sling TV.
+NordVPN is our top pick for a South Korea VPN.
+It has one of the largest server networks available, with more than 5,500 servers spanning 59 countries which also includes 10 servers in South Korea.
+It pegs incredible speeds and is more than fast enough to stream live HD video with no noticeable buffering, and unblocks some of the most popular streaming services including Netflix, Hulu, and Sling TV.
 Further, NordVPN offers specific servers optimized for P2P file-sharing, DDoS protection, and using the internet from countries with strict online censorship.

 This service includes a wealth of security features.
-It uses 256-bit encryption and protects against WebRTC, DNS, IPv6, and port-forwarding leaks.
+It uses 256-bit strong encryption and protects against WebRTC, DNS, IPv6, and port-forwarding leaks.
 Users can turn on automatic ad-blocking and malware-scanning, use two VPNs simultaneously, or even access Tor over VPN.
 NordVPN has a strict no-logs policy, meaning your activities stay private at all times.
-If you’d like to register anonymously, you can by using a disposable email address and paying with Bitcoin.
+If you’d like to register anonymously, you can use a disposable email address and pay with Bitcoin.

 NordVPN apps are available for Windows, MacOS, Linux, iOS, and Android.
 The service requires manual installation to work with network routers.

 - Unmatched download speeds

 - The desktop app can be slow to connect

 BEST VPN FOR SOUTH KOREA:NordVPN is our top pick.
 It enables you to perfectly tailor your security setup.
 It’s a strong, general-purpose VPN with high speeds, great unblocking ability, and servers optimized for specific tasks.
 Includes a risk-free 30-day money-back guarantee.